• Skip to primary navigation

 I eventually found out that there was an event in my past that was the primary cause of my self-limiting beliefs, but it was not in my childhood.
 My own independent research led me to different ways of uncovering and resolving these other traumas, which resulted in the most profound experience of my life, so far.

-Although he was totally off base about my childhood trauma, I do credit Ken for initially putting me on that path.
+Although he was totally off base about my childhood trauma, I do credit Ken for helping me to look at the causes of trauma.

 In addition, I'm still very excited about how this technology could be applied to a hedge fund.